 Many governments have engaged in policy experimentation in various forms to resolve uncertainty and facilitate learning.
 However, little is understood about the characteristics of policy experimentation, and how the structure of experimentation may affect policy learning and policy outcomes.
-In this project, we aim to describe and understand China's policy experimentation since the 1980s, among the largest and most systematic in recent history.
-We collect comprehensive data on policy experimentation conducted in China over the past 4 decades by 98 ministries and commissions.
+We aim to describe and understand China's policy experimentation since 1980, among the largest and most systematic in recent history.
+We collect comprehensive data on policy experimentation conducted in China over the past four decades.
 We find three main results.
-First, more than 80% of the experiments exhibit positive sample selection in terms of locality's economic development, and much of the positive selection can be attributed to misaligned incentives between the central and local government.
-Second, local politicians exert greater effort and allocate more local resources to ensure the success of experiments, and such effort is not replicable when policies roll out to the entire country.
+First, more than 80% of the experiments exhibit positive sample selection in terms of a locality's economic development, and much of this can be attributed to misaligned incentives across political hierarchies.
+Second, local politicians allocate more resources to ensure the experiments' success, and such effort is not replicable when policies roll out to the entire country.
 Third, the presence of sample selection and strategic effort is not fully accounted for by the central government, thus affecting policy learning and distorting national policies originating from the experimentation.
-Taken together, these results suggest that while bureaucratic and institutional factors make China's policy experimentation at such scale possible, the complex political environment can limit the scope and bias the direction of policy learning.
+Taken together, these results suggest that while China's bureaucratic and institutional conditions make policy experimentation at such scale possible, the complex political environments can also limit the scope and bias the direction of policy learning.

-\Wang: University of Chicago; shaoda@uchicago.edu.
+\.
+Wang: University of Chicago; shaoda@uchicago.edu.
 Yang: Harvard University, NBER and CIFAR; davidyang@fas.harvard.edu.
-We thank Daron Acemoglu, Isaiah Andrews, Tim Besley, Mike Callen, Esther Duflo, Rema Hanna, Max Kasy, Ben Olken, Gerard Padro, Rohini Pande, Gautam Rao, Gerard Roland, Jesse Shapiro, Michael Song, Andrei Shleifer, Jaya Wen, and Yang Xie for stimulating comments and suggestions.
+We thank Daron Acemoglu, Isaiah Andrews, Abhijit Banerjee, Tim Besley, Mike Callen, Esther Duflo, Rema Hanna, Max Kasy, Ben Olken, Gerard Padro, Rohini Pande, Gautam Rao, Gerard Roland, Jesse Shapiro, Michael Song, Andrei Shleifer, Jaya Wen, Yang Xie, and Daniel Xu for stimulating comments and suggestions.
 Weicheng Cai, Qingyu Chen, Andrew Kao, Kaicheng Luo, Jiarui Qian, and Bobing Qiu provided outstanding research assistance.